alfussione/rttheme-geo-finder/README.md

 TODO:

-* Google Places loaded twice conflict resolver
 * check for approximate location and save in background
 * keep session and save changes to db record via ajax
 * consider multiple records for one user (location state change history)
-* hash id fix
 * redesign

+BUGS:

+* Google Places loaded twice conflict
+* hash not stored
+* form with errors sent to database